lrug/lrug.org/source/meetings/2016/july/index.html.md

 > Hello and welcome to the Ruby Book Club!
 We’re delighted that you could join
 > us.
 >
-> We’re going to pick up from where we left off last week.
-If memory serves me
-> correctly, we’re starting with section 4.9 in [Avdi Grimm’s
+> Today we’re starting with section 4.9 in [Avdi Grimm’s ‘Confident
-> ‘Confident Ruby’](http://www.confidentruby.com/): Replace “string typing”
+> Ruby’](http://www.confidentruby.com/): Replace “string typing” with classes.
-> with classes.
 >
 > As always, it doesn’t matter if you haven’t found time to do the reading.
 At
 > the Ruby Book Club, we like to make sure that everyone is on the same page.